 > Early Bird discounts:

-Due to the pandemic, we will no offer face-to-face courses in the first semester of 2022.
-Should this change, we will let you know.
+Due to the pandemic, we will not offer face-to-face courses in the second semester of 2022.
+The good news is, on-site courses will be back in 2023.

 Teachers will get 10% extra discount for each participant they refer to the course (for the time they are actively enrolled, and to a top limit of 90% discount).

 Payment options: Pagseguro for Brazilian candidates (other methods will be taken into consideration).

 If you want to get more details, write to the course coordinator, Gabriel Menezes (Gabriel.Menezes@globalteachingpractice.com).